Beacon-Heart/Heart_Beacon/README.md

 APPENDIX A: ADAPTIVE PROCEDURAL TEMPLATE SAMPLE
 DEFINITION: Adaptive Procedural Template = checklist of useful tools, procedures used to aid individuals join trade federations.
 Affiliated organizations are geo-spatially, temporally located in distributed, dispersed locations across time – space.
 Member organizations may join or leave in an ad hoc, agile manner to take advantage or react to events, situations while retaining autonomy or the ability to act on one’s own behalf, control one’s own activities, The process involves DoD / NATO derived agile, ad hoc joins, merges, drops to / from (trade) federation in lieu of formal merger, and acquisition.

 1.1 PURPOSE: Establish a consistent context library / lexicon and time stamping data by organization <Org_ID> and by data class type and by resource type to form a universal syntax, code, date element, tag Rosetta Stone and reference for coders, programmers.
 Common time – space geo spatial temporal meters.
 Military OPSCODE brevity alpha- numeric codes are mapped, associated, paired with MILSTD 2525 A, B, C, D symbols and symbol sets.
 MIL Standard structured data exchange messages, message sets are critical to A.I.
 Artificial Intelligence Man - machine interaction.
 USPTO 13/573,002 Goal: improve geo-spatial temporal, syntactic - semantic consistency, interoperability among myriad programmable cryptocurrencies, economy protocols, algorithms, syntax libraries.
 300 + message sets supporting artificial intelligence A.I. through mapping of brevity operational OPSCODES to symbols, symbol sets

 1.2 SCOPE
 Trade federations form among local communities or among sovereign (First) nations.
 The off-site connector workflow object convention connects, mitigates, adjusts by summation, statistical mean by aggregation among federated, non-federated groups acting as format gateways among participating, non – participating groups.
 USPTO 13/573,002's foundation is Battlefield Digitization / Network Centric Warfare's signaling, telemetry support framework where improvement to involves establishing a foundation framework for internet, net of programmable money, description, metrics, meters, econometrics for DAO Distributed Autonomous Organizations / trade federations participating in an eco-sustainable programmable economy model with UTZ Universal Time Zone temporal synchronization, stochastic spatial – temporal harmonization

 1.3 ROLES
 The baseball umpire meme is the rule observer / enforcer i.e., the cryptocurrency blockchain segregated witness observer.
 The baseball game statistician performs data analytics e.g., time series database maintainer, the base runner delivers (code syntax) instructions via 3 x 5 cards.
 Base running forms blocks on blockchain that is represented by the baseball diamond when stood up on its home plate corner in 3d embodies a cube that has length, width, depth height = volume, Little League Tournament board votes on most valuable player in voting functions.
-The Little League tournament Baseball meme complies with SCOTUS Alice Corp V CLS Bank rul
+The Little League tournament Baseball meme complies with SCOTUS Alice Corp V CLS Bank rule

 1.4 DEFINITIONS, ACRONYMS
 Adaptive Procedural Templates are formed using entries linked to detailed treatises.
 Treatises spell out and describe definitions, acronyms and process details.
 Terms in internet, internet of money treatises are often abstractions – hence a baseball meme.

 1.5 REFERENCES: See Appendix B
 References cite documents, detailed treatises, standards body publications describing procedural steps cited by a procedural template.
 References refer to detailed treatises.

 1.6 TRACEABILITY
 The act of researching or ascertaining the origin or location of something: To ascertain the successive stages in the development or progress of for example, tracing a project’s life cycle.
 In context with this paper’s procedural template, tracking changes from micro-macro cycle across UTZ time zones across space time maintaining non-repudiation at any point, place in time in the future as provided for example, by NIST’s QRNB Quantum Random Number Beacon operated by the Department of Commerce’s NIST National Institute of Standards and Technology in Boulder Colorado.

 1.7 POLICIES
 The adaptive procedural template includes standards and policies published by standards groups describing detailed treatises according to individual use cases

 1.8 STANDARDS
 The adaptive procedural template will include standards and policies published by standards groups describing detailed treatises according to individual use cases, consensus algorithms, Web 3.0 standards, blockchain organization standards…

 1.9 PROCESSES
 Heart Beacon Cycle adaptive procedural template emphasizes protocol, software application neutral rules (algorithms) over processes coded by software vendors.

 1.10 PROCEDURES
 Procedures, workflow are derived from, are referential to Battlefield Digitization, Network Centric Operations, Net Enabled Operations systems engineering

 EXAMPLE: Firefly inspired heartbeat synchronization message event bus algorithm – protocol, software application neutral monitors geo-spatial, temporally distributed events reported across a DAO Distributed Autonomous Organization among federated groups synchronized across time-space for common goals.
 Other procedures are intrinsic to algorithms / protocols such as Princeton’s John Nash Equilibrium algorithms and count minimum sketch or streaming K algorithms algorithmically regulating through use of epoch time intervals for stock, commodity, digital tokenized RWA Real World Assets, cryptocurrency trade, arbitrage transaction epoch time windows in a federated system

 1.11 GUIDELINES

 Example: Distributed Autonomous Organization DAO’s in trade federations agree to use common components, shared processes, methods, signaling – telemetry micro-macro schedule, metrics, meters to form service level agreements used in smart contracts.

 System of systems is a collection of task-oriented or dedicated systems that pool their resources and capabilities together to create a new, more complex system which offers more functionality and performance than simply the sum of the constituent systems.
 Currently, systems of systems is a critical research discipline for which frames of reference, thought processes, quantitative analysis, tools, and design methods are incomplete.[1]
 The methodology for defining, abstracting, modeling, and analyzing system of systems problems is typically referred to as system of systems engineering.
 Overview: Commonly proposed descriptions—not necessarily definitions—of systems of systems,[2] are outlined below in order of their appearance in the literature: linking systems into joint system of systems allows for the interoperability and synergism of Command, Control, Computers, Communications and Information (C4I) and Intelligence, Surveillance and Reconnaissance (ISR) Systems:[3] description in the field of information superiority in modern military.

 System-of-systems engineering, architecture approach: System of systems study is related to the general study of designing, complexity and systems engineering, but also brings to the fore the additional challenge of design.
 Systems of systems typically exhibit the behaviors of complex systems, but not all complex problems fall in the realm of systems of systems.
 Inherent to system of systems problems are several combinations of traits, not all of which are exhibited by every problem.
 Systems of systems, while still being investigated predominantly in the defense sector, is seeing application in other fields where it can be applied include design of the Internet, software integration, and energy management and power systems.
 Social-ecological interpretations of resilience, where different levels of our world (e.g., Earth system) are interpreted as interconnected or nested systems, need a systems-of-systems approach.
 An application in business can be found for supply chain resilience.
 Wikipedia

 Operational Independence of Elements, Managerial Independence of Elements, Evolutionary Development, Emergent Behavior, Geographical Distribution of Elements, Interdisciplinary Study, Heterogeneity of Systems, and Networks of Systems

 The first five traits are known as Maier's criteria for identifying system of systems challenges.
 The remaining three traits have been proposed from the study of mathematical implications of modeling and analyzing system of systems challenges by Dr. Daniel DeLaurentis and his co-researchers at Purdue University.
 Research: Current research into effective approaches to system of systems problems includes: Establishment of an effective frame of reference, Crafting of a unifying lexicon, Developing effective methodologies to visualize, communicate complex systems, Distributed resource management, Study of designing architecture, Interoperability, Data distribution policies: policy definition, design guidance and verification, Formal modelling language with integrated tools platform, Study of various modeling, simulation and analysis techniques:, network theory. agent based modeling, general systems theory, probabilistic robust design (including uncertainty modeling/management), object-oriented simulation and programming, multi-objective optimization.
 Study of various numerical and visual tools for capturing the interaction of system requirements, concepts and technologies.
 Sample Applications

 1.12 TEMPLATES
 Checklist: minimum list of items, components, building blocks, processes, procedures agreed upon within federations to achieve consensus forming a basis for equitable trade

 CHECKLIST ITEMS MINIMUM ESSENTIAL:
 - Consensus Algorithms: consensus methods to establish common metrics, meters and space-time synchronization across many disparate, distributed autonomous organizations.
 The main method uses conventions of a Little League Baseball tournament where the environment is surveyed, and boundaries form a 360-degree clock face time clock.
 Agents and workflow are represented by players, officials

 - Method includes for example, universal meme for Bitcoin and like cryptocurrencies, Blockchain Proof of Work, Stake, POET Proof of Elapsed Time, Project Lightning Vs Segregated Witness, and Fast Internet Bitcoin Relay Engine FIBRE...
 Therefore, a common tool / meme is needed to help establish consensus metrics, meters and to establish a code reference syntax lexicon - library of OPSCODE brevity codes mapped to symbols and (DoD / NATO) symbol sets useful for A.I.
 Artificial Intelligence

 - Minimum essential requirements for Trade Federations on the cryptocurrency DLT Distributed Ledger Technology blockchain (partial listing):

 - GDP Gross Domestic Product Index / statistical mean value index based TRC Trade Reference Currency demurrage fees by Economist Bernard Lietaer of Belgium

 - Geo-spatial temporal metrics, and meters i.e. storing increments of value for all things internet, internet of $$$ into the “blockchain cube” fictional data structure

 - Ecologically sustainable Economic Epochs applying geospatial temporal methods and means i.e., IDMaps - SonarHops, Ericsson Erlang time algorithms / time equations to base economic incentives, derive TRC Trade Reference Currency demurrage charges i.e., closer is cheaper given closer = less fuel, less time, demurrage fees

 - Universal lexicon OPSCODE brevity codes naming conventions for objects, events.
 OPSCODE brevity code syntax - symbol set lexicon of tokenized GDP Gross Domestic Product pacing items described in a syntax lexicon OPSCODE brevity code library

 - Rosetta Stone syntax lexicon library needed for A.I.
 Artificial Intelligence man - machine interface.
 Symbols, symbol sets / standardized OPSCODE brevity codes

 - Universal heartbeat message event / transaction QRNB Quantum Random Number Beacon non-repudiation bus, Time-space synchronized Universal Time Zone UTZ stochastic harmonization using a firefly inspired heartbeat algorithm / heartbeat message event - transaction bus comprised of a </108> system heartbeat message

 - Quantum computing mediation, mitigation and techniques e.g., particle detection using liquid nitrogen vs waves at room temperature that will affect for example, transactions of HFT High Frequency Trade stock, commodities, cryptocurrencies, crypto currency synthetics, Central Bank Digital Currencies among DeFi DAO exchanges – federations.

 - Big data sync, time – space metrics and meters descriptive framework based on geo-spatial temporal time – space stamp methods to establish time - space Epochs i.e., IDMaps – SonarHops distance estimation service, Ericsson Erlang time equations

 - Epoch time cycles are (not) used in describing sync delta cyclic changes from one epoch time cycle to the next.
 Paul Revere meme linear sequential and water drop in pond mem geo-spatial temporal intensity radius hop count form common, universal, shared econometric metrics and meters among distributed, federated trade units
 - Invention relies on System of systems type processes: collection of task-oriented, dedicated systems pooling resources, capabilities together to create a more complex system with more functionality, performance than the sum of separate systems

 1.13.
 TOOLS
 Tool selections may be inserted, removed by majority federation vote.
 If a superior tool is deemed an improvement, the old tool is replaced by the new at a point in time agreed upon by a majority of for example, trade federation representatives.

 1.14 PROCEDURES / STEPS
 Steps are adapted from military system of systems situation awareness reporting, net-centric warfare / operations or NEO Net Enabled Operations.
 Steps are correlated with Little League Baseball tournament operations and game play for universal understanding, and compliance with Supreme Court Alice Corp Vs CLS Bank ruling: claims may not direct towards abstract ideas.
 Physical = opposite of abstract

-1.14.1 Begin a list of steps beginning at the number one 1.14.2 Begin a list of steps that restart at the number one
+1.14.1 Begin a list of steps beginning at the number one

+1.14.2 Begin a list of steps that restart at the number one
-EXAMPLE: Net Centric Warfare procedural steps are cyclic, iterative Entry Criteria: Example: Organizations agree to adopt a minimum list of procedures, processes, tools.
+EXAMPLE: Net Centric Warfare procedural steps are cyclic, iterative

+Entry Criteria: Example: Organizations agree to adopt a minimum list of procedures, processes, tools.
 Unsuccessfully arriving at consensus agreement on the minimum list may be resolved by member exit 3.2 Process / Procedure Map.
 Trade federations use stored procedures e.g., process workflows to implement business logic.

 Inputs: Heart Beacon Cycle invention programming involves processes.
 Applications, procedures, procedure calls, workflows, algorithms and tools agreed upon by Trade Federations to support a signal and telemetry framework reporting events, transactions to facilitate reporting of data sync deltas in time window intervals, stages and uses data filtering iteration to eliminate duplicated instructions, identical source code in the system of systems signaling, systems telemetry engineering framework.